Shi Yang: Life

 Shi Yang's family were rural farmers and were very poor.
 In 1907 he was accepted into the Yunyang Government Agricultural School's Silk Production study program, transferring three years later into the Yunyang Agricultural Middle School.
 Most schools, including Yang's, had closed during and after the chaos of the Xinhai Revolution, and therefore in 1912 Yang decided to return to his home village and establish a school, acting as its headmaster.

-He also founded an agricultural association, and was asked to serve as its chair.
-In 1914, Yang was accepted into the Hubei Police School, and in 1915 entered the Hubei School of Jurisprudence (湖北法政学校) to study law.
-He graduated as the school's valedictorian in 1917, and began practicing law at an office in Wuchang.
+Shi also founded an agricultural association and was asked to serve as its chair.
+In 1914, Yang was accepted into the Hubei Police School and in 1915 entered the Hubei School of Jurisprudence (湖北法政学校) to study law.
+He graduated as the school's valedictorian in 1917 and began practicing law at an office in Wuchang.
 In 1919, Yang opened his own practice across the Yangtze in Hankou at #5 Leatherwork Alley, Hualou Street (花楼街皮业巷5号) and soon joined the newly created Wuhan Jurisprudence Society and was selected as Vice Chair.

+In the 1910s, Shi Yang became an anarchist for a time, but later considered anarchism as an empty dream and turned to Marxism-Leninism.
 In June 1922, Yang was introduced to the Chinese Communist Party by Xu Baihao and Xiang Ying and became a member.
 Two months later in August, he participated in the founding of the Wuhan Workers Union the earliest regional union in all of China (the group replaced the "Wuhan" in its name with "Hubei Province" in October of that year).
 Yang served as legal counsel for the union.
 Yang used his status as a lawyer to support strikers by factory workers and rickshaw drivers, and participated in many different workers' movements in Wuhan, often as a leader.